26 Mar It’s time for Hanami

 Last Modified on March 17th, 2023 at 04:11 pm

 Category: Japanese Culture, Seasonal

-In Tokyo, cherry blossoms are usually in full bloom from the end of March to the beginning of April but this year (2021) they came a little early.
-As you all my know, among all seasonal Japanese traditions, Hanami is by far one of the most popular events.
+In Tokyo, cherry blossoms are usually in full bloom from the end of March to the beginning of April.
+As you may know, among all seasonal Japanese traditions, Hanami is by far one of the most popular events.

 Hanami = flower viewing!

 In Japanese society, April 1st marks the beginning of a new year.
 It is the start of the new school year for students and the beginning of the hiring season for various companies and governmental agencies.
 During this period, there are many works parties to say farewell to those leaving their respective companies and to greet the new hires.
 In addition, as the timing lines up with the cherry blossoms blooming, there are many viewing parties and the overall atmosphere becomes quite lively.

 The origins of Hanami can be traced back 1200~1400 years ago to the Nara period where it was a custom for the nobility to hold banquets where they drank and sang while enjoying the plum blossoms.